 Make Your Pattern

-- Measure the size of the end of the toaster as shown by the red lines in the diagram.
-Be sure to include the length to the counter top.
-Add 1/4" seam allowances to the two sides and the top to allow for seam allowances.
+- End of toaster: Measure the size of the end of the toaster as shown by the red lines in the diagram.
+Be sure to include the height to the countertop.
+Add 1/4-inch seam allowances to the two sides and the top to allow for seam allowances.

-- Determine the width of the toaster.
+- Width: Determine the width of the toaster.
 Be sure to include any knobs that may protrude.
 This will be the width of the continuous strip that is attached to the ends measured in the above step.
-Add a 1/2" for seam allowances.
+Add a 1/2-inch for seam allowances.

 Cut two end pieces and one continuous strip of fabric to the measurements you took in the above step.